Random matrices: Ribbon graphs

-Like functional integrals, matrix integrals can be computed as perturbative series, whose terms are correlation functions in a free theory.
-That free theory is a Gaussian matrix model, and its correlation functions are computed in terms of Feynman graphs.
+According to Wick's theorem, every Gaussian integral can be rewritten as a combinatorial sum of Feynman graphs.
+In the case of Gaussian matrix integrals, the resulting Feynman graphs are ribbon graphs -- graphs that can be drawn on surfaces.
 Interpreting these graphs as geometrical objects gives rise to applications of matrix models to quantum gravity, string theory, statistical physics on random lattices, and combinatorics of maps.